Hyperion-Virtual-Worlds/Hyperion-Viewer/indra/newview/linux_tools/client-readme.txt

 6. ADVANCED TROUBLESHOOTING
 -=-=-=-=-=-=-=-=-=-=-=-=-=-

-The 'Starbird' script which launches Starbird contains some configuration options for advanced troubleshooters.
+The 'starbird' script which launches Starbird contains some configuration options for advanced troubleshooters.

 * AUDIO - Edit the 'secondlife' script and you will see these audio